George-wu509/ImageAlchemy/README.md

-# ImageAlchemy: Prompt-Driven Image Enhancement and Generative Super Resolution:
+# ImageAlchemy: A Toolkit for Prompt-Driven Image Enhancement and Generative Modeling:

 **Vision-Craft** is a powerful Python library designed to simplify the application of generative AI in image processing.
 This project abstracts the complexity of state-of-the-art models like **Stable Diffusion**, **ControlNet**, and the **Segment Anything Model (SAM)** into an intuitive, high-level API.
 Whether you want to restore old photos, edit images with text commands, or create entirely new visual compositions, Vision-Craft enables you to achieve professional-grade results with just a few lines of code.